-In this third annual review, GAO found that most federal agencies that could be subject to the Federal Civil Penalties Inflation Adjustment Act of 1990, as amended (IAA), have complied with the provisions of the act to publish annual civil monetary penalty inflation adjustments in the Federal Register and report related information in their 2018 agency financial reports (AFR).
-However, four agencies did not adjust all civil penalties for inflation or report in their 2018 AFRs related information for some of their civil monetary penalties, and one agency did not publish inflation adjustments in the Federal Register.
+In this fourth annual review, GAO found that most federal agencies that could be subject to the Federal Civil Penalties Inflation Adjustment Act of 1990, as amended (IAA), have complied with the provisions of the act to publish annual civil monetary penalty inflation adjustments in the Federal Register and report related information in their 2019 agency financial reports (AFR), or equivalent.
+However, three agencies did not publish inflation adjustments in the Federal Register and did not report in their 2019 AFRs the required information for one or all of their civil monetary penalties.

 Why GAO Did This Study

 The IAA includes a provision, added in 2015, requiring GAO to annually submit to Congress a report assessing agencies' compliance with the annual inflation adjustments required by the act.
 This is the fourth annual report responding to this requirement.